edg1983/GREEN-VARAN/docs/GREEN-VARAN_usage.rst

 Singularity
 ~~~~~~~~~~~
 The tool binaries should work on most linux based system.
-In case you have any issue, we also provdie GREEN-VARAN as Singularity image (tested on singularity >= 3.2).
+In case you have any issue, we also provdie GREEN-VARAN as docker image.
-A Singularity recipe is included in the repository or you can pull the image from Singularity Library using
+A Dockerfile is included in the repository or you can pull the image from ``htgenomeanalysisunit/greenvaran:<version>``.

+For example to get a singularity image from docker hub you can use

-``singularity pull library://edg1983/greenvaran/greenvaran:latest``
+``singularity pull docker://htgenomeanalysisunit/greenvaran:1.3.3``

 Usage
 #####